patricekaratchentzeff/Scribus/typo/README_dev.md

                         c += 1
 ```

-if you need to adapt the script, a nice approch is to create your own `PERSO_typo_todo` tuple.
+if you need to adapt the script, a nice approach is to create your own `PERSO_typo_todo` tuple.

 But there is conditions.
 The first element is a function which return character tests: